johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 ## 8. IndexedDB Integration

 IndexedDB is used for local, browser-based data storage.
 This allows the tools to store user-specific data, such as saved calculations and preferences, improving performance and enabling offline functionality.
+The ACoS calculator now stores calculation history in IndexedDB.
 The `indexeddb-service.ts` file provides an interface for interacting with the IndexedDB database.

 ## 9. Supabase Integration

-Supabase is used for user authentication and storing application configurations.
-It provides a centralized place to manage settings and potentially allows for user-specific data synchronization across devices.
+Supabase is used for storing application configurations.
+Authentication implementation (user accounts) will be deferred to a later phase to prioritize core tool functionality.
+Supabase will initially be leveraged for global configurations and tool-specific settings.
 The `supabase-service.ts` file handles interactions with the Supabase backend.

-- **Authentication Functions:**
-  - `signUpWithEmail(email: string, password: string)`: Signs up a new user with an email and password.
-  - `signInWithEmail(email: string, password: string)`: Signs in an existing user with an email and password.
-  - `signOut()`: Signs out the current user.

 ## 10. Calculations Utility